Robert A. Sloan is a San Francisco-based science fiction writer, art writer, art teacher, artist, artisan, and Renaissance man.

-Try the Inktense dry for all the Prismacolor techniques and you will have a good idea what the 132-color Prismacolor range will handle like when you get them.
+Try the Inktense dry for all the Prismacolor techniques, and you will have a good idea of what the 132-color Prismacolor range will handle when you get them.
 Actually, it's 180 colors since the 48-color Lightfast range does not exactly match the Prismacolor Premier colors but has the same texture.

-But if you don't draw that way, by all means get a putty eraser (UK) aka kneaded eraser (USA) because Derwent Inktense erase about as well as other colored pencils (colour pencils) and if you go lightly, you can clean off a line completely with a putty eraser and some patience.
-It helps to squish it down and peel it off rather than to rub on it, rubbing sometimes grinds color in but lifting and peeling pulls it right off.
+But if you don't draw that way, by all means, get a putty eraser (UK) aka kneaded eraser (USA) because Derwent Inktense erase about as well as other colored pencils (colour pencils), and if you go lightly, you can clean off a line completely with a putty eraser and some patience.
+It helps to squish it down and peel it off rather than rub on it; rubbing sometimes grinds color in but lifting and peeling pulls it right off.

 Using Inktense Dry

 I was proud of this one.
-I started sketching lightly and where I got a line wrong, I just moved the rest of the lines to cover that faint light bit with more color.
-I did get a few lines wrong but by going very lightly at first was able to fix them without leaving red lines out into the background or forgetting that I had to leave whitish tips at the end of those stamens.
+I started sketching lightly, and where I got a line wrong, I just moved the rest of the lines to cover that faint light bit with more color.

 At this stage, I had a perfect tonal drawing in color.
 I loved how it looked as I scanned it and seriously considered not doing anything more with it.
 I also considered taking a Derwent Blender to it to scrub all the colors together dry.

 I told you, their labs are evil.
-They make more different varieties of pencil than any other company I've heard of and anytime I want something else, Derwent tempts me with a new must-have pencil that doesn't exist in any other lineup.
+They make more different varieties of pencils than any other company I've heard of, and any time I want something else, Derwent tempts me with a new must-have pencil that doesn't exist in any other lineup.
 Only they make colorless blender pencils in two textures, though you can also use a Prismacolor Colorless Blender or Lyra Splender Blender with the same pleasant effects.

 That'd produce a textureless colored pencil painting.
-If you blend out all the little specks and dots of color into a smooth waxy layer so the strokes don't show, that's another technique that can be used with just about any colored pencils.
+If you blend out all the little specks and dots of color into a smooth, waxy layer so the strokes don't show, that's another technique that can be used with just about any colored pencil.